 All pregnant mommas– even experienced ones– prepare for and worry about the laboring pains of childbirth.
-It is a monumental day in a woman’s life, where you learn to go deep within yourself to draw the strength needed to bring forth your child.
+It is a monumental time that requires confidence and strength.
 During pregnancy, you may seek out methods of breathing, relaxing, read books, and perhaps even hire a doula to help you cope.
 And yes, the laboring pains do end in the glorious moment when your baby is born and placed on your chest for skin to skin bonding.

 But, your uterus’ job isn’t done quite yet.